 Internship Experience Requirement

-Consent is received when the program faculty members ascertain that the student has (1) completed or is on track to complete the courses listed in the counseling practicum section with a minimum of a 3.0 GPA.
-COUN 609 Group Counseling Theories and Techniques may be taken during the internship semester; and (2) has achieved or is on track to achieve a grade of “Satisfactory” in REHB 672 Counseling Practicum.
+Consent is received when the program faculty members ascertain that the student has (1) completed or is on track to complete 80% of the didactic coursework with at least a 3.0 GPA; (2) has achieved or is on track to achieve a grade of “B” in REHB 672 Counseling Practicum; and (3) has been reviewed favorable as part of the professional fitness analysis by faculty.

 Optimally, students will find a site that represents a “good fit” with their experience, learning needs, career goals, values, interests, and licensure requirements.
 They must also choose site(s) that provide a 50/50 balance of experiences in the two specializations that comprise the graduate degree of Clinical Rehabilitation and Mental Health Counseling at West Virginia University.
 This translates to 300 hours in the training areas outlined as clinical rehabilitation counseling and 300 in training areas outlined as clinical mental health counseling skills.

-An internship seminar is held on campus in March of each year.
-Every student is mandated to attend the seminar as part of the clinical practice experience.
-They must also participate in the associated clinical practice group supervision held with their instructor on campus.
-These are held on Thursday and Friday of the intensive on campus week.
+The program hosts a Clinical and Counseling Practice Seminar in Morgantown during March of each year.
+Every student is mandated to attend the seminar as part of either their counseling practicum or clinical practice experience.
+They also participate in the associated clinical practice group supervision held with their instructor on campus.
+These are held on Thursday and Friday of the immersion on-campus week associated with COUN 609 Group Counseling.

 We work with students to develop their practicum and internship sites in accordance with our policies.
 If you are interested in learning more about the types of sites we use, check out our clinical site list.
 This is not an all-inclusive list as we have students living in states across the country.
 The Clinical Coordinator will work with students to develop sites.